Law of Business Organisations

 2. Understand the legal structure of a partnership and corporation.

-3. Explain the legal rights and duties of partners/parties to the corporation.
+3. Explain the legal rights and duties of partners in a partnership and of members, directors and other officers in a corporation.

 4. Identify potential legal pitfalls for parties dealing with and acting for corporations.